vyos/vyos-documentation/docs/configuration/policy/access-list.rst

    <destination|source> <any|host|inverse-mask|network>

    This command defines matching parameters for access list rule.
-Matching criteria could be applied to destinarion or source parameters:
+Matching criteria could be applied to destination or source parameters:

    * any: any IP address to match.
    * host: single host IP address to match.